 Our goal is to strengthen and support our community’s collective capacity to respond to harm in all the spaces they move within.

 Dee is a queer, anti-violence organiser and researcher with a background in Gender Studies.
-She is interested in transformative justice and anti-violence work rooted in an abolitionist praxis and focused on building meaningful and accountable relationships within our communities.
+They are interested in transformative justice and anti-violence work rooted in an abolitionist praxis and focused on building meaningful and accountable relationships within our communities.
 Dee initiated Alternative Justice in early 2020 with an aim to re-conceptualise justice as restorative and transformative, to critically analyze punitive and individualistic approaches to sexual harm, and to build alternative strategies to address violence in our communities that are independent of the criminal legal system and other punitive structures.

 Nishma Jethwa, Organiser (she/they)